 Hardware-Software Interaction Analysis

-[ECSS-Q-30] clause 6.4.2.3 defines the purpose of the Hardware-Software Interaction Analysis (HSIA): to ensure that the software reacts in an acceptable way to hardware failure.
+[ECSS-Q-30] clause 6.4.2.3 defines the purpose of the Hardware-Software Interaction Analysis (HSIA): to ensure that the software reacts in an acceptable way to hardware failures.
 This system-level analysis can be seen as a complementary activity with respect to the software criticality analysis: while the former is focused on hardware failures and the corresponding software reactions, the latter looks at the effects of software-caused failures on the system, and therefore on the hardware.

 Since [ECSS-Q-30] requires that the Hardware-Software Interaction Analysis be executed at the level of the software technical specification, the software supplier is actively involved in the performance of the HSIA.
 As the owner of the technical specification, the supplier is required to ensure that, for each potential hardware failure that might affect software, a set of requirements exist to define the software behaviour in the occurrence of that hardware failure ([ECSS-Q-80] clause 6.2.2.8).